andrewbaxter/wongus/readme.md

    }
    ```

-   There's a schema for the config [here](./source/generated/jsonschema/config.schema.json).
-You can reference it in the root level field `$schema` to get VS Code autocomplete.
+   `$schema` is optional but if you add it VS Code will autocomplete fields and give you pro tips.
+Make sure you use the schema version that matches your install (maybe clone it and use a local path rather than a URL).

 4. Run `wongus /path/to/your/dir`

 There's an absolutely ugly example config dir in `example/` - try it out with `wongus ./example/`!

-You can alternatively (instead of serving static files) serve content from a server using `--server http://127.0.0.1:8080`.
+You can, instead of serving static files, reverse proxy another server using `--server http://127.0.0.1:8080`.
 In that case only the `config.json` is used from your config directory.

 # Javascript API